noahehall/theBookOfNoah/architecture/rest.md

             - used for publishing and finding businesses and web services
             - used to create business registries
             - provides consolidated directory for web services on the internet
-            - clients use the UDDI to find web serves as per their b usiness needs
+            - clients use the UDDI to find web services as per their business needs
               - it basically hosts the web services from various companies
     - applications written in various programming languages and running on various platforms can use web services to exchange data over computer networks like the internet ina manner similar to interprocess communication on a single computer
   - restful web services